- By country

 The central bank last changed its key rate in May last year, increasing it to 2.50% from 2.25%, the third rate hike in 2018.

-Romania's consumer prices rose by 4.1% year-on-year in May, the same rate of increase recorded in the previous month, the national statistical office has said.
+Romania's consumer prices rose by 3.77% year-on-year in November, compared to an increase of 3.4% in the previous month, the national statistical office has said.